 12 Panel Drug Screen

 The 12-panel urinalysis drug screen is considered a threshold question in getting your driver’s license restored.
 You need to overcome the hurdle of the drug screen to advance further in the process of demonstrating long-term sobriety and the network of support to maintain it.
-Our driver’s license restoration attorneys we can make sure you have all of the information necessary and even schedule your drug screen for you.
+Our driver’s license restoration attorneys we can make sure you have all of the information necessary.

 What Does the Drug Screen Check For?

 The purpose of a 12-panel drug screen is to check for illicit substances.
 A typical 12 panel drug screen will test for active metabolites of the following 10 substances: amphetamines, barbiturates, benzodiazepines, cannabis, cocaine, methadone, methaqualone, opiates, phencyclidine, and propoxyphene.
 Typically, you will provide a urine sample at a clinic or drug testing site, and then the sample will be sent to a laboratory to have the test conducted.
 The drug screen is really about demonstrating by objective, certifiable scientific-proof that you have maintained abstinence from drugs.

 The following table summarizes approximate detection times for the various substances.
 However, these are merely estimations and substances could still be detected for longer than the window indicates.

 |Opiates||1 to 3 days|

 |Benzodiazepines||2 to 10 days|

 |Cannabis||1 week to 30 days|